leonaries/aipic-mcp/README.md

    - If using NVM, specify the full path to npx in your configuration

 2. **API key errors**
-   - Verify your ModelScope API key is valid
+   - Verify your DashScope API key is valid (should start with `ms-`)
-   - Check that you have sufficient quota on your ModelScope account
+   - Check that you have sufficient quota on your Alibaba Cloud account
    - Ensure the API key is correctly configured in environment variables or passed as parameter
+   - Make sure your API key has image generation permissions

 3. **Image generation timeout**
-   - ModelScope API can be slow during peak hours
+   - DashScope API can take up to 2-3 minutes for complex prompts
    - Try again with a simpler prompt
    - Check your internet connection